ziyilin/graal/docs/release-notes/rc3.md

 ### Native image generation

 * Added support for java.lang.reflect.Proxy supporting both automatic detection and manual configuration.
 Please refer to [the documentation on GitHub](https://github.com/oracle/graal/blob/master/substratevm/DYNAMIC_PROXY.md) for the details.
-* Added support for Classloader.getResource() and similar methods.
+* Added support for `Classloader.getResource()` and similar methods.
-* Added support for loading services through theServiceLoader.
+* Added support for loading services through `theServiceLoader`.
-* Fixed a ClassCastException on generating native images for profile-guided-optimizations (with the--pgo-instrument command line option).
+* Fixed a `ClassCastException` on generating native images for profile-guided-optimizations (with the `--pgo-instrument` command line option).

 ### JavaScript